 We sit down with Senior Business Analyst at ServiceNSW, Junaid Khan.
 Junaid runs us through the day-to-day work of a Business Analyst at ServiceNSW as well as current projects, key customers and more.

 Can you tell us about what you do?

-What is the main project on which you are currently working?
+What is the main project you are currently working on?

-I’m focused on enabling proof of age transactions using the NSW Digital ID in a commercial environment.
+I’m focused on enabling Proof of Age transactions using the NSW Digital ID in a commercial environment.
 Currently there is no way for customers, businesses, and government in NSW to engage in a secure and consent-based exchange of identity online.
-A digital solution is required that enables NSW customers, if they wish to opt-in, to utilise their digital identity and attributes conveniently, securely, and privately.
+A digital solution is required that enables NSW people, if they wish to opt-in, to utilise their digital identity and attributes conveniently, securely, and privately.

-Apart from our internal stakeholders we have three key customers for this project, and they are NSW citizens, NSW businesses who we may refer to as Relying Parties (RPs), and Identity Exchange, who we sometimes refer to as a broker.
+Apart from our internal stakeholders we have three key customers for this project, and they are people in NSW, NSW businesses who we refer to as Relying Parties (RPs), and Identity Exchange, who we sometimes refer to as a broker.

 What are your headwinds?

 This is something we have never done before, so it is completely new territory.
 As a government organisation, we are now working more with the private sector to bring this project to life, so the main challenge is streamlining our interactions and transactions.

 What is your proudest work moment from last year?